AlonPeleg/chatapp/README.md

 ### `npm start`

+there's no logout function yet. problem with side menus while viewing on a mobile device (vertical)

-Site is hosted on netlify - https://ap-my-chat-app.netlify.app/
+Site is hosted on netlify - `https://ap-my-chat-app.netlify.app/` - no demo users at this moment due to lack of logout function.

-for testing there are two users:
-User: UserOneTest
-Test: 123123

-User: UserTwoTest
-Pass:123123

 Users / groups can be managed on https://chatengine.io/ change projectID in App.js and LoginForm.jsx to run your own chat app